Language-Research-Technology/rems_event_handler/README.md

 - `application.event/submitted` - rejects or revokes the current submitted application if an open application already exists with the same user_id and resource_id.
 - `application.event/revoked` - rejects or revokes any approved applications with the same user_id and resource_id.
-  There is a pre-check to ensure that the event was not triggered by the `event-handler-user` user in order to prevent unwanted recursion which would always revoke everything.
+  There is a pre-check to ensure that the event was not triggered by the `event-handler-user` user (or whatever was configured in the `rems_admin_userid` value in the `config.ini` file.) in order to prevent unwanted recursion which would cause ALL approved applications to be revoked.

 ## Installation